Asif-Bin-Ayub/425-Project/Plots & Animations/Table of plots & animations.md

-# Table of graphs & animation:
+# Table of plots & animations:
-Type down the graphs or animations you think we should do in the report.
+Type down the plots or animations you think we should do in the report.

 ## Part 1
-### Graphs
+### Plots
 1. Phase space plots showing oscillatory motion
 2. Period vs l plot
 3. Period vs oscillations amplitude plot